craftcms/shopify/README.md

 Accessors on our [product element](#native-attributes) remain stable, but with the shift to the GraphQL Admin API, many _canonical_ property names on products and variants have changed.
 If you directly output properties of _variants_ in your templates, they are apt to need updates.
 The [`ProductVariant` model documentation](https://shopify.dev/docs/api/admin-rest/2025-01/resources/product-variant) shows how to translate old property names (teal) to the new GraphQL schema (magenta).

+### Query Methods

+It is no longer possible to query by product option values.

 ### Contextual Pricing

 Shopify’s “presentment prices” are now referred to as “contextual pricing.”
 Variant arrays still have the default `price` and `compareAtPrice` fields (previously `price` and `compare_at_price`, respectively), but to fetch context-dependent prices, you must provide a list of [two-letter country codes](https://shopify.dev/docs/api/admin-graphql/latest/enums/CountryCode) via the **Contextual Pricing Countries** setting. _Product data must be [sychronized](#synchronization) after changing this setting._